 As we all know breastfeeding gives huge benefits to a baby and it is also a great bonding experience between mother and baby.
-Below you can read a fantastic and informative piece from our fabulous nutritionist consultant Kathleen Alleaume on how your healthy eating diet to make can make the breastmilk supply as strong in nutrients as it possibly can be and what the advice is on alcohol and breastfeeding.
+Below you can read a fantastic and informative piece from our fabulous nutritionist consultant Kathleen Alleaume on how your healthy eating diet can make your breastmilk supply as strong in nutrients as it possibly can be and what the advice is on alcohol and breastfeeding.

 As a nutritionist, and a mother, I always get asked whether certain foods in a mother’s diet can help to boost the baby’s development when breastfeeding.
 The fact is, breast milk contains all the nutrients the baby needs for proper growth and development.
 Many vitamins and minerals present in breast milk are transferred from the mother’s diet, which is why it’s important for a breastfeeding mother to consume a wide variety of foods each day to meet the baby’s nutritional needs.

 Interestingly, only 25 per cent of a baby’s brain is formed at birth.
 The rest of the thinking brain tissue is to be laid down in the next 18 months.
 Within this timeframe, it’s very important that babies gets continuous nutrition, otherwise the potential for optimal brain development can be lost forever!

 For instance, human breast milk contains are a special kind of ‘omega-3 long-chain fatty acid’, not present in any other kinds of milk, which are taken up by the baby’s brain cells.
 Although a mother’s diet does not affect the amount of fat in her milk, it does however, affect the types of fat present.

 Research shows that an increased maternal dietary intake of ‘good’ fatty acids during lactation, such as DHA (a type of fat found in fish oils) is associated with increased DHA levels in breast milk and improved infant health outcomes, including visual acuity and cognitive development.